DeepMicroscopy/Results-Exact-Study/README.md

 # Results

-We employed the open-source platform [EXACT](https://github.com/ChristianMarzahl/Exact) to host our experiments.
+We employed the open-source platform [EXACT](https://github.com/ChristianMarzahl/Exact) available at [https://exact.cs.fau.de](https://exact.cs.fau.de) to host our experiments.
 Additionaly, the study is staying online for further contributions.

 ```
 User: StudyJan2020